scafeman/vmware-module-build-examples/vcd_vapp_vm/README.md

 If you have an example of how to use the `vcd_vapp_vm` module to create Virtual Applications and Virtual Machines in a different environment or with different settings, we welcome your contributions.
 Please fork this repository, create a new directory for your example, and submit a pull request.

-## License
+## Authors

-This directory is part of the VMware Module Build Examples repository, which is licensed under the MIT License.
-See the [LICENSE](../LICENSE) file for more information.
+This module is maintained by the [Global VMware Cloud Automation Services Team](https://github.com/global-vmware).